 So how will you do this?

-During my Body Positive Mom online course, we identify, challenge and change your thoughts about food and your body that hold you back from feeling confident in three parts using my workbook along with online modules you can listen to at your own pace!
+During my Body Positive Mom e-course, we identify, challenge and change your thoughts about food and your body that hold you back from feeling confident in four parts using worksheet along with online modules you can listen to at your own pace!
 You will also be invited to the Facebook support group.

 You again identify and create a list of situations or events you avoid due to poor body image.
 I will encourage you to participate in these avoided situations and events.
 For example, you might avoid wearing shorts even when it is extremely hot out.
 I encourage you to wear the shorts and challenge your thoughts and feelings.
 The more you participate in these avoided and uncomfortable body image situations, the more comfortable you will get with them over time.
 When you feel comfortable you can then start to participate in enjoyable life experiences and not allow poor body image to hold you back.